 While bile duct cancer is considered relatively rare, around 8,000 people are still affected in the U.S. annually.

 On the surface, these statistics may seem grim, but they don’t have to be.
-You don’t have to compromise your financial security in order to afford treatment for bile duct cancer.
+You don’t have to compromise your financial security to afford treatment for bile duct cancer.

-We at American Life Fund regularly work with bile duct cancer patients to help them financially, which is why we put together this comprehensive list of financial assistance and free money available for bile duct cancer patients.
+We at American Life Fund regularly work with bile duct cancer patients to help them financially, so we put together this comprehensive list of financial assistance and free money available for bile duct cancer patients.

 Here are 6 of the best resources for bile duct cancer patients to get free money and financial assistance.